firehol/netdata/docs/guides/python-collector.md

 Next, time to add one more chart that visualizes the average, minimum, and maximum temperature values.

 Add a new entry in the `CHARTS` dictionary with the definition for the new chart.
 Since you want three values represented in this this chart, add three dimensions.
-You shoudl also use the same `FAMILY` value in the charts (`TEMP`) so that those two charts are grouped together.
+You should also use the same `FAMILY` value in the charts (`TEMP`) so that those two charts are grouped together.

 ```python